Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: The Problem

-From Theorem~\ref{thm:paretoset}, we easily obtain in the following corollary a general upper bound on the size of any set of solutions without pair-wise weak domination, and thus also on the size of the population in the algorithms discussed in this work. \begin{corollary} Consider any set of solutions $P$ such that $x\not\preceq y$ w.r.t. $\ojzj_{n,k}$ for all $x,y \in P$ and $x\ne y$.
+Theorem~\ref{thm:paretoset} implies that for $k > n/2$, the Pareto front consists only of the two extremal solutions $0^n$ and $1^n$.
+This appears to be a relatively special situation that is not very representative for multimodal multiobjective problems.
+For this reason, in the remainder, we shall only regard the case that $k \le n/2$.
+In this case, again from Theorem~\ref{thm:paretoset}, we easily obtain in the following corollary a general upper bound on the size of any set of solutions without pair-wise weak domination, and thus also on the size of the population in the algorithms discussed in this work. \begin{corollary} Let $k\le n/2$.
+Consider any set of solutions $P$ such that $x\not\preceq y$ w.r.t. $\ojzj_{n,k}$ for all $x,y \in P$ with $x\ne y$.
 Then $|P|\le n-2k+3$. \end{corollary}

+\begin{proof} We first note that any solution that lies on the Pareto front dominates any solution not on the Pareto front.
+Hence either $P$ is a subset of the Pareto front or it contains no point on the Pareto front.
+In the first case, Theorem~\ref{thm:paretoset} immediately shows our claim.
+Hence assume that $P$ contains no point of the Pareto front.
+Let $x,y \in P$ with $|x|_1, |y|_1 \in [1..k-1]$.
+Assume without loss of generality that $|x|_1 \le |y|_1$.
+Then $x \preceq y$.
+Hence $P$ contains at most one solution $x$ with $|x|_1 \in [1..k-1]$.
+A symmetric argument shows that $P$ contains at most one solution $x$ with $|x|_1 \in [n-k+1..n-1]$.
+Hence $|P| \le 2 {~\le n-2k+3}$. \end{proof}